miniluz/miniluz.github.io/content/posts/screen-space-projected-lines/index.md

 ## Endnote

-...so.
-Been a wild journey, ey?
+...so. bit of a journey, ey?

 When I started making this, I didn't know anything about OpenGL, shaders, Blender or Godot.
 I expected this to be an easy, short project.